zhkl0228/unidbg/README.md

 # emulator

-Allows you to partly emulate an Android native library.<br>
+Allows you to emulate an Android ARM32 and/or ARM64 native library.<br>

-This is an educational project to learn more about the ELF file format and [Unicorn](https://github.com/unicorn-engine/unicorn).
+This is an educational project to learn more about the ELF file format and ARM assembly.

 ## Usage